Research and Analysis

 FTO Analyses to Minimize Business Risk

 Epson is extremely careful not to infringe on the intellectual property rights of others.
-We want customers to enjoy new products and services that provide the value arising from our unique core technologies.
+We want customers to enjoy new products and services that provide the value arising from our proprietary core technologies.
 However, if we were to infringe on another party's intellectual property rights to do so, we could end up not being able to use that technology and provide that value.
 Therefore, we expend considerable effort on freedom-to-operate (FTO) searches to prevent infringing on the intellectual property rights of others.